Divine-Journey-2/Divine-Journey-2/changelog/LATEST.md

 - Replace the Morph'O'Tool with the Omniwand, which offers improved usability, and add a recipe converting it (Omniwand)
 - Add borders to the corner of the transformed items for the Omniwand, Morph'O'Tool, and Akashic Tome (Morph Overlay)
 - Enable FermiumASM's onDemandAnimatedTextures setting, improving rendering performance
+- Disable Recurrent Complex special saplings, which caused tree farms to be extremely slow and generate fences unless laid out in a checkerboard pattern

 ## Text and Quest Updates: